 -Within 10 years after the publication of the Paper, a single bipartite state of Jews and Arabs will be created in Palestine.

-Jews invested up to a billion dollars in the purchase of a shelter in the event of an impending catastrophe, the idea of which was already in the air of Europe.
-The Palestinian landlords took the money, and then decided to take away the land they sold, by blocking the opportunity for buyers to take possession.
-British colonial officials also profited from this land scam, and acted hand in hand with Palestinian partners.
+7.So, in the critical period when the Nazis were preparing a «final solution of the Jewish problem», the Palestinians led by Amin al Husseini played a key role in creating «suitable» conditions for the genocide of Jews, namely: they blocked Jews from taking refuge in their legally purchased land in Palestine.
+Jews invested up to a billion dollars to purchase a shelter in the event of an impending catastrophe, the idea of which was already in the air of Europe.
+The Palestinian landlords took the money, and then the Husseinis, who were landlords themselves, decided to block the buyers from taking possession.
+British colonial officials profited from this land scam, and acted hand in hand with their Palestinian partners.

-As a result, the Nazis changed their original plan for «solving the Jewish problem» by the resettlement of the Jews of Europe in the territories of Palestine and Madagascar.
-A memo from Amin al-Husseini and his historic meeting with Hitler took place on the eve of the Wannsee conference, that is, during the detailed preparation of the genocide of the Jews.
+As a result, the Nazis changed their original plan for «solving the Jewish problem» through the resettlement of the Europe Jews in the territories of Palestine and Madagascar.
+A memo from Amin al-Husseini and his historic meeting with Hitler took place on the eve of the Wannsee conference, that is, in the course of the detailed preparation for the genocide of the Jews.

 8.Today, the Palestinians adhere to the same line that on the eve of World War II: they incite Iran to a «final solution to the Zionist problem», that is, to the genocide of the Jews of Israel.
 Obviously, we will resist this «Solution» with all our strength, and I cannot guarantee that the Palestinian people will not fall into their next misfortunes.
 Those who really feel sorry for Palestinian children, have to convince the Palestinians that the best and most honest line of conduct is peace with Israel.